Created by the Ask Leif Team — Reviewed and Edited by Shane

 But Buffalo is far more than a museum of buildings; it's a culinary hotspot that has earned its stripes, most famously as the birthplace of the Buffalo chicken wing.
 Forget those sad imitations; here, you'll taste the original, crispy, saucy perfection at Anchor Bar, where it all began.
 Yet, the food scene extends far beyond wings, with a vibrant array of farm-to-table restaurants, innovative eateries, and a thriving craft beer culture.
 Explore the historic Elmwood Village for charming cafes and boutiques, or dive into the revitalized Larkinville district for trendy breweries and food trucks.
 From gourmet comfort food to international flavors, Buffalo's culinary landscape is as diverse and exciting as its architecture, promising a delicious adventure for every meal.

 And for those seeking a natural wonder to complement their urban exploration, Buffalo serves as the perfect American gateway to Niagara Falls, just a short 20-minute drive away.
 Experience the sheer power and breathtaking beauty of the Falls from the American side, offering unique perspectives and less crowded viewpoints than its Canadian counterpart.
-Combine a day of architectural discovery and culinary delights with the awe-inspiring majesty of one of the world's most famous waterfalls.
+Combine a day of architectural discovery and a visit to the vibrant Canalside district with the awe-inspiring majesty of one of the world's most famous waterfalls.
 This itinerary is crafted for the discerning traveler who appreciates the intricate details of design, the rich flavors of a burgeoning food scene, and the raw power of nature, all woven into a seamless, unforgettable Buffalo experience.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.